zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 {{< figure src="/img/mst/fig2.png" >}}

-One of the simplest examples of a valid microsurface is a box[^5] (see Fig. 2), with the flipped bottom face playing the role of the macrosurface.
+One of the simplest examples of a valid microsurface is a box[^5] (see Fig. 2 above), with the flipped bottom face playing the role of the macrosurface.
 It is instructive to analyze its two-dimensional counterpart -- a rectangle.

 [^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (possibly infinite) number of (sufficiently small) boxes.

 {{< figure src="/img/mst/fig3.png" >}}

 *Linearity* of Eqn.
 1 allows us to consider the individual microfacets separately and to sum up their contributions.
 As we apply Eqn.
 1 to the box, observe that the signed projected areas of the opposite faces cancel each other, leaving just the top (that is, of course, equivalent to the bottom).
-Another consequence is that a linearly transformed surface (a parallelepiped, in our case; see Fig. 3) still results in a valid combination of the microsurface and the macrosurface.
+Another consequence is that a linearly transformed surface (a parallelepiped, in our case; see Fig. 3 above) still results in a valid combination of the microsurface and the macrosurface.
 We can see why that is the case by picturing Eqn.
 1 geometrically and (passively) transforming the coordinate axes rather than (actively transforming) the surface itself[^51].
 Of course, while the surface lines remain unchanged, the signed projected areas (and, thus, the values of the NDF) do not stay the same.

 [^51]: This requires the transformation to be invertible.
 If the transformation were nonlinear, the transformed axes would vary from point to point, forming vector fields.